General terms and conditions of our translation and interpreting agency

-You are entitled to revoke this contract within 14 days without stating any reasons.
-The right of revocation is 14 days from the conclusion of the contract.
+You have the right to revoke this contract within 14 days without stating any reasons.
+The right of revocation shall be 14 days from the conclusion of the contract.

-In order to exercise your right of revocation, you are required to notify us, AP Fachübersetzungen, Ludwig-Feuerbach-Straße 36, 90489 Nürnberg, fax: +49 (0)911-65 00 86 51, email: email@example.com, of your decision to revoke the contract in a clear statement (e.g. a letter sent by mail, fax or email).
+To exercise your right of revocation, you are required to notify us, AP Fachübersetzungen, Ludwig-Feuerbach-Straße 36, 90489 Nuremberg, fax: +49 (0)911-65 00 86 51, email: email@example.com, of your decision to revoke this contract in a clear statement (e.g. a letter sent by post, fax or email).

-In order to comply with the revocation period, it suffices to notify us of your exercising your right of revocation before the expiry of the revocation period.
+To comply with the revocation period, it suffices to notify us of exercising your right of revocation before the end of the revocation period.

 Consequences of the revocation

-If you demanded for the services to be initiated during the revocation period, you shall pay us an adequate amount corresponding to the portion of the services rendered up to this time compared to the full extent of services required pursuant to the contract.
+If you have requested that the services to be commenced during the revocation period, you shall pay us a reasonable amount corresponding to the portion of the services provided up to that point in time compared to the full scope of services provided for in the contract.

-(If you want to revoke this contract, please fill in this form and send it back to us.)
+(If you would like to revoke this contract, please fill in this form and send it to us.)